Date & Time:

 Probable cause:

-The crew reported the runway in sight while passing the local NDB about 600 feet below the published minimums.
-The descent was completed below the glide slope.
-There were strong evidences that the first officer's altitude callouts were from the radio-altimeter, which was considered as a contributing factor.
+The aircraft reported the runway in sight before reaching NDB and crossed the NDB about 600 feet below the established minimum.
+In the final approach continuously followed a path (glide slope) which was also below the 3° angle approach slope of the VASIS.
+There were strong evidences that the first officer's altitude call-outs were from the radio-altimeter, which was considered a contributing factor for this low approach due to terrain characteristics.

 Final Report: